ASAxLab/asaxlab.github.io/_portfolio/b_saag.md

 Situation Awareness-based Attention Guidance (SAAG) aims to develop a novel Situation Awareness component (SAc) for an Attention Guidance system to improve human situation awareness in complex environments and tasks.
 The Situation Awareness-based Attention Guidance (SAAG) system, focusing on SAc, is realized and evaluated for the players of an Augmented Reality (AR) tabletop game.
 Situation awareness is crucial for decision-making and action-taking.

+The awareness emerges from relating knowledge about the environment, human goals, and objectives.
+Accordingly, the SAc will mimic this process artificially through a novel integration of four functional modules responsible for perception, situation recognition, intention recognition, and projection.
+The SAc outputs a situation-action space considering the user preferences, goals, and intentions used as input for decision-making.

 {:.list-inline}
 - Date:
 - Contributors: